Elmi Boodhari

 Elmi Boodhari (Cilmi Ismaaciil Liibaan, علمي اسماعيل ليبان) (1908 - 1941) was a Somali poet and pioneer in the genre of Somali love poems.
 He is known among Somalis as the King of Romance (Boqorkii Jacaylka).
-He was born near the border between Ethiopia and Somaliland in 1908 and hailed from the Eidagale sub-clan.
+He was born near the border between Ethiopia and Somaliland in 1908 and hailed from the Abdirahman mus of Eidagale clan especially The Yonis Abdiraham sub-clan.

 Poetry

 He is known in the Somali world for his love poems that he wrote to a girl named Hodan Abdulle that he fell in love and met in Berbera.
 Boderi was working at a bakery shop in the port city of Berbera when he fell in love with Hodan Abdi.
 Bodari began to write her romantic poems, and in one of his poems he spoke of once seeing Hodan’s naked body, which was considered a serious offense in those times given and still is, in addition to several other elements that stood in the face of him marrying her.
 Hodan got married and it is said that he died from the resulting heartbreak.

 Elmi Boodhari differed from the poets of his generation in that he eschewed the popular theme of Tribal war and vengeance in Somali poetry, instead wholly focusing on love and composing all his poems for Hodan, which was seen as highly unconventional and scandalous, for this reason he was ridiculed by society.

 Author Mohamed Diiriye in his book Culture and Customs of Somalia, writes:

 Among the poets of the past century, a poet who has gained the hearts of all Somalis in every district is Elmi Boodhari, many major poets such as Mohamed Abdallah Hassan and Abdi Gahayr, aroused resentment among some Somalis, as they addressed diatribes against the members of a certain clan, or urged bloodletting; such poets are known as viper tongues, and the poems of such poets have been known to cause feuds and clan wars.
 But not so with Elmi Boodhari, his subject was romance and only that.
 While the poets of his day where addressing serious subjects such as war and feuds, Boodhari composed all of his poems for the lady of his affection Hodan, who was given in hand of marriage to a man much wealthier than him.
 Instead of getting literary kudos for his beautiful verse, Boodhari was made the object of public ridicule.
 Somali society had not been of course devoid of romance either in song or prose in any age, but to proclaim the object of ones love was frowned upon in the social mores of Somalis.

 Boodhari also faced alienation and ridicule from his fellow Eidagale kinsmen and composed the following verse: